eleven/ad-builder/README.md

     rackup

-And then navigating to http://localhost:9292/banner/TYPE/SIZE where `TYPE` is any of these:
+And then navigating to http://localhost:9292/PROJECT/TYPE/SIZE where `project` is your project directory's name, `TYPE` is any of these:

 * general
 * discovery